UjjwalPamecha/UjjwalPamecha/README.md

 ### 🔹 Customer Segmentation for an E-commerce Store
 - Designed a **SQL-based customer segmentation model** using transactional data.
-- Classified customers into **High-, Medium-, and Low-Value segments** based on spending and order frequency.
+- Classified customers into **High-, Medium-, and Low-Value segments** based on spending behavior and order frequency.
-- Identified one-time buyers and repeat customers to improve retention strategies.
+- Identified one-time buyers and frequent shoppers to improve retention strategies.
 - Created a **Loyalty Score metric** using CTEs and CASE statements.

 **Technologies:** SQL, Tableau